 - Empire LLC v.
 Diamond Technology Enterprises, ED & serge Gold and Diamond Corp., (October 29, 2018) Landlord granted summary judgement action against commercial tenant and guarantor based on breach of commercial lease and guaranty.
 Tenant’s defense that lease required service of a preliminary notice to cure prior to enforcing lease was unavailing.
 Court interpreted lease according to its plain language.

 - Empire LLC v.
-O&D Studio Inc., (February 15, 2018) Landlord granted summary judgement in commercial non-payment proceeding.
-Tenant’s defense that lease required service of a prelimenary notice to cure was stricken as the lease specifically included monetary default from notice of default requirement.
+O&D Studio Inc., (February 15, 2018) Landlord granted summary judgment in commercial non-payment proceeding.
+Tenant’s defense that lease required service of a preliminary notice to cure was stricken as the lease specifically excluded monetary default and default provision.

 - New Whitehall Apts.
 LLC v S.A.V.
 Assoc.
 Inc., (July 5, 2017) Mr. Rosenbaum won this case after trial in which the tenant obtained a stay pending appeal.
 This was a holdover case where the tenant alleged that the lease was still in effect and we claimed the date in the modification agreement was a typo.
 The court took parole evidence to determine what was the intent of the parties in drafting the modification of lthe ease agreement.